learn-co-curriculum/wsl-setup/README.md

 17) Additional User Settings *(OPTIONAL)*:

 - You can add a few things to your User Settings to customize and improve your programming experience.
 Most importantly, we can make VSCode treat .erb files like .html files, allowing us to use all the same shortcuts and get the same syntax highlighting.
 - To open up user settings, again open up the Command Palette using `F1` or `Ctr`+`Shift`+`p` and type `Preferences: Open Settings (JSON)`

     ![Preferences - settings](https://curriculum-content.s3.amazonaws.com/setup-instructions/settings-json.png)

 - You will see a screen like this:

     ![Preferences - settings](https://curriculum-content.s3.amazonaws.com/setup-instructions/user-settings.png)

 - to have your erb files treated like html, add the following to your user settings (circled above):

     ```sh
     "emmet.includeLanguages": {
         "erb": "html"
     }
     ```

 - some optional personal preferences that I like:

     ```sh
     "window.zoomLevel": -1,
     "editor.acceptSuggestionOnEnter": "off",
     "editor.fontSize": 11,
     "editor.fontFamily": "Hack, Consolas, 'Courier New', monospace",
     ```

 - Note that for the Hack font to be usable, you have to downlload it.
 You can check it out [here][Hack font].

 18) Update your .learn-config

+- Open the WSL terminal.
+You can access the terminal through VS Code now, or you can open a separate terminal by typing `wsl` into the Window Search Bar.
+  Alternatively, you can also press the `Windows` and `R` keys (for run), and entering `wsl`.

 - Travel to your Linux home directory by typing `cd`, you can change your `.learn-config` by typing:

     ```sh
     nano .learn-config
     ```

 - and customizing where you want the `learn open` command to save labs, and setting your editor to VSCode.
 Here's what it should look like:

     ```sh
     ---